msaelices/mojo-websockets/README.md

 `mojo-websockets` is a lightweight library for handling WebSocket connections in Mojo.

-It aims to provide an intuitive and familiar interface for creating WebSocket servers and clients, with additional features for enhanced usability.
+It aims to provide an similar interface as the [python-websockets](https://github.com/python-websockets/websockets) package for creating WebSocket servers and clients, with additional features for enhanced usability.

 ## Disclaimer ⚠️

 This software is in a early stage of development, using the Mojo nightly version.
+Please DO NOT use yet.

 ## Features